How to Prevent a House Fire from Candles and Open Flames

 • Create an Escape Plan

-Have a clear evacuation plan and practice it with your family.
-Identify multiple exits and designate a safe meeting point outside the house.
+Create a well-defined evacuation strategy and rehearse it with your family.
+Locate several exits and establish a secure gathering location beyond the house.

 • Consult Professionals